wildmountainfarms/solarthing/other/docs/rover_setup_info.md

 # Rover setup program
 This has some more information on how to use the `rover-setup` program.

+Note: This will be deprecated soon in favor of documentation I have not yet written.

 How to get started: [Rover Quickstart](quickstart_rover.md)

 ### What is this for?